 Our unemployment rate may be dipping, but many U.S. families still struggle to make ends meet.
 Doing more with less requires tough decisions about household expenses, and many pet owners face the possibility of losing their pets.
 Fortunately, there's a network of resources available to keep pets and their people together.
 Here are a few options if you need help — or an opportunity to help if you can lend a hand.

 When Ann King created Save Our Pets food bank in 2008, she had a hard time convincing friends of the need for pet food banks.
-Four years later, we all know at least one friend or family member who has faced economic challenges, and King has seen her idea spread across the country.
+But how times have changed.
+We probably all know at least one friend or family member who has faced economic challenges, and King has seen her idea spread across the country.

 Check SaveOurPets.com to find a pet food bank in your area.
 Some traditional food banks also are beginning to carry pet food, or provide resources in your area.
 It also helps to call local breed rescue groups for recommendations.

 Want to help?
 King offers tips on starting a pet food bank in your community.
 She notes that securing a steady supply of pet food can be the biggest challenge.
 You also will need plenty of storage space for that donated kibble.
 It’s a great project for schools to tackle.
 Also, consider donating to animal shelters, breed-specific rescues or food banks.
 A little smart coupon action also helps.

 Stephanie Nelson (aka “The Coupon Mom”) recommends that shoppers contact their favorite companies and ask for coupons.
 When you buy one and get one free, set aside the second item for donation.